-Squarespace offers free SSL certificates for all Squarespace Domains and third-party domains connected and pointing to a Squarespace site.
+All Squarespace Domains and third-party domains include free SSL certificates when connected and pointing to Squarespace sites.
 With SSL enabled automatically, your visitors can access a constant, secure connection on every page of your site.
 Through SSL, your visitors see a lock icon next to your URL in the browser, showing that their information is safe.

 Use the Security & SSL panel to customize your settings, and follow this guide to learn how to ensure a secure connection throughout your site.

 Tip: If you use a third-party SSL provider, like CloudFlare, you can switch to Squarespace's certificate.
 See the FAQ below for details.

-Note: We don’t offer the ability to install custom SSL certificates at this time.
+Note: It's not possible to install custom SSL certificates at this time.

 What is SSL?